flightphp/docs/content/v3/en/awesome-plugins/awesome_plugins.md

 Flight is incredibly extensible.
 There are a number of plugins that can be used to add functionality to your Flight application.
 Some are officially supported by the Flight Team and others are micro/lite libraries to help you get started.

+## AI Tools

+Flight can be made even cooler with AI-powered plugins.

+- [Flight MCP](/awesome-plugins/mcp) - A plugin for integrating MCP (Model Control Protocol) with Flight, enabling seamless AI-powered functionality.
+Mostly focused on the documentation pages, it helps keep token costs down with providing the most up to date information about your Flight projects.

 ## API Documentation

 API documentation is crucial for any API.
 It helps developers understand how to interact with your API and what to expect in return.
 There are a couple tools available to help you generate API documentation for your Flight Projects.